OpenIPC/device-mjsxj02hl/docs/index.md

 * Majestic Endpoints here - https://openipc.org/majestic-endpoints
 * Disable built-in LEDs `chmod -x /etc/init.d/S00autoled` and `chmod +x /etc/init.d/S00autoled` for enable it.
 * Disable automatic night mode `chmod -x /etc/init.d/S96autonight` and `chmod +x /etc/init.d/S96autonight` for enable it.
+* To reset the settings, hold down the Reset button, turn on the camera and wait for the white LED to light up.
 * You can find more information about using OpenIPC in our [Wiki](https://wiki.openipc.org).